Common Questions and Myths about Group Therapy

 “I do not feel comfortable talking in a group or sharing my problems with people I do not know.

 It is common to feel uncomfortable at times when sharing, though most find their level of safety and willingness to talk increases as the group progresses.

-- Individuals generally look forward to group because they feel connected to other members, and because they start to feel a sense of pride and confidence as they build new skills.
+Individuals generally look forward to group because they feel connected to other members, and because they start to feel a sense of pride and confidence as they build new skills.
 "Group therapy sounded impossible for me at first… But I really became comfortable with the people in my group and was able to open up…more than I expected.
 It might seem scary but it was really worth it and I was sad when it was over.”

 “If I am in group, I will not get enough attention or may not get my needs met.”

-- Recognizing how your own experiences may be related or how you can connect with another member can also help you to learn from others and to facilitate personal growth.
+Recognizing how your own experiences may be related or how you can connect with another member can also help you to learn from others and to facilitate personal growth.
 "It is absolutely one of the best experiences I've had as a student.
 I only wish I did it sooner."

-“In group I am expected to disclose my secrets or share things I dont want to?”
+“In group am I expected to disclose my secrets or share things I dont want to?”

-- While many group members have reported feeling relief or an increased sense of understanding and acceptance after disclosing, it is accomplished within their personal time frame.
+While many group members have reported feeling relief or an increased sense of understanding and acceptance after disclosing, it is accomplished within their personal time frame.
 "Being vulnerable and seeing others vulnerable and willing to share, helped increase my willingness to put myself out there and relate."

 “What if another member of the group is my friend or classmate?”

 You are not asked to be in a group with someone that you already know or are not comfortable with.
 The facilitators can help you explore the extent of the relationship and make adjustments as needed.
 We will work with you to find the best fit and solution for your level of safety and comfort.